AntonSol919/linkspace/homepage/lns.md

 # LNS{#LNS}

-LNS is built on top of linkspace.
+LNS is a convention to for naming things in linkspace.
-It uses the lns domain to be exact.
+It writes points in the lns domain to be exact.

-Groups and public keys are 32 bytes.
-Unreadable for humans.
+Things like groups and public keys are 32 bytes.
+They look like [b:HrwlM8KNA25F2nkjLzU6exrKdXcI3TCH5ZseeSyIMrI].
+This is unreadable for humans.

 LNS enables us to assign them names.
 Both publicly by registering, and privately for your own convenience.